Billy Mitchell (footballer, born 2001): Career

-Hailing from Orpington, Mitchell joined his boyhood club Millwall at under-15 level.
+Mitchell hails from Orpington, but moved to Sidcup with his mother and brother when he was 15.
+He joined his boyhood club Millwall at under-15 level.
 His father's family originates from Bermondsey and are also Millwall fans, so is his maternal great-grandfather.
 He made his first team debut in the last game of the season on 5 May 2019, coming on a late substitute in the 1–0 defeat to Wigan Athletic.
 In the summer of 2019 he signed his first professional contract, a one-year deal.
 In April 2021, he signed a new long term deal with Millwall.
-He scored his first professional goal in a 4-1 win against Bristol City on 1 May 2021.
+He scored his first professional goal in a 4–1 win against Bristol City on 1 May 2021.
 Mitchell was awarded the PFA Championship Players in the Community award for the 2021–22 season after becoming heavily involved in Millwall's Community Trust.

+Personal life

+Mitchell is the brother of Charlton Athletic player Zach Mitchell.